Understanding 3-A Sanitary Standards

 Table of Contents

-Ensuring food safety requires food and beverage processing and handling equipment to be designed, constructed, and installed according to sanitary design principles.
+Ensuring food safety requires food and beverage processing and handling equipment to be designed, constructed, and installed according to sanitary design principles is the goal of this organization.
 The equipment is hygienically designed so it can be adequately cleaned and sanitized.
 Guidelines require that surfaces in contact with food must be corrosion-resistant, made of non-toxic materials, and impervious to contaminants and pathogens to protect consumers from potential risks of food contamination.
+This blog post will provide an overview of 3-A Sanitary Standards and explain why they are necessary for parts washing.

 3-A Sanitary Standards, Inc. is an independent, voluntary standards organization aiming to advance food safety through hygienic equipment design.
 Various interest groups representing regulators, processors, and equipment manufacturers established the organization with the goal to: